 I completed my secondary school education in Romania, specialising in advanced mathematics and informatics.
 During this time, I participated in various national and international scientific contests and expositions which have allowed me to develop a passion for biology and science in general.

-I continued my undergraduate studies at the University of Oxford and obtained a B.A. in Biological Sciences in 2018.
+I continued my undergraduate studies at the University of Oxford and obtained a B.A. in Biological Sciences.
 The course has allowed me to gain a broad knowledge of biological concepts whilst also enabling me to specialise in infectious diseases and immunology.
 In the second year of my undergraduate studies I undertook a BBSRC summer research experience placement in Oxford, under the supervision of Prof. Sunetra Gupta and Dr. José Lourenço.
 The work involved mathematical modelling of multi-strain pathogens and running simulations of pathogen-host infection scenarios under various conditions.
 This placement had further sparked my interest in theoretical epidemiology and disease, leading me to do my Final Honour School dissertation on a similar topic.
 Cumulatively, both projects have provided me with a firm understanding of epidemiological concepts and a good command of programming languages (C++, R, UNIX/LINUX).

 My main research interests concern pathogen-host interactions, autoimmune diseases and the development of pathological processes in animals and humans.
 Importantly, my desire is to understand the adaptive immune response and the factors that shape its enormous diversity.
 During my doctoral studies, my aim is to combine both computational and laboratory-based methods in order to address these complex topics.